 A business strategy is a central, integrated, externally oriented concept of how the business will achieve its objectives.
 Without a strategy, time and resources are easily wasted on piecemeal, disparate activities without meaningful results.

-The Strategy Diamond
+What is The Strategy Diamond

 The strategy diamond defines the five elements of strategy: Arenas, Vehicles, Differentiators, Staging and Economic logic.
 Together these five facets form a strategy diamond framework, as depicted in the figure below.